 1. Astaxanthin and Skincare

 Studies show that combining topical application and oral supplementation of Astaxanthin has many skincare benefits.
 It helps reduce wrinkles and age spots and improves skin elasticity.
 Astaxanthin also protects your skin against UV-induced deterioration, keeping it healthy.
-For the best results, you should use Astaxanthin in combination with an excellent natural skincare routine, together with other powerful ingredients like Shea butter, tea tree oil, and apple cider vinegar.
+For the best results, you should use Astaxanthin combined with an excellent natural skincare routine, together with other powerful ingredients like Shea butter, tea tree oil, and apple cider vinegar.

 2. Astaxanthin for Skin Pigmentation

-Age spots and skin pigmentation are some of the common skin problems that affect people as they grow older.
+Age spots and skin pigmentation are common skin problems that affect people as they grow older.
 While it is not painful, the appearance of dark spots on your skin makes you age quicker and can deal a massive blow to your confidence, especially if they appear on your face.
 According to studies, Astaxanthin can help suppress hyperpigmentation keeping your skin clear and free from any age or dark spots.

 3. Astaxanthin and Sun Damage